| |

 and the new evidence released at and during the Forum

-indicated that the global crisis was not just bad, but
+indicated that the global crisis was not just bad,

-worse than originally anticipated.
-One damaging projection
+but worse than originally anticipated.
+One damaging

-World Economic Outlook, which declared: ''Global growth
+to the World Economic Outlook, which declared: ''Global

-in terms of purchasing power parity and to turn negative
+when measured in terms of purchasing power parity

-when measured in terms of market exchange rates.
-This
+and to turn negative when measured in terms of market

-represents a downward revision of about 1¾ percentage
+exchange rates.
+This represents a downward revision

-point from the November 2008 WEO Update.''
+2008 WEO Update.''
 (Chart 1)

 Chart

-1 >>
+1 >> Click

-Moreover, data released in recent months by the US Bureau
+Moreover, data released in recent months by the US

-monthly decline in nonfarm payroll employment touched
+(Chart 2).
+The monthly decline in nonfarm payroll

-2007, and about a half of this decline occurred in the
+recession in December 2007, and about a half of this

-past 3 months (Chart 3).
-The impact this would have
+decline occurred in the past 3 months (Chart 3).
+The

-on demand would only aggravate the recession.
+impact this would have on demand would only aggravate

 Finally, there is evidence that the global recession